 - if you want to claim a newly planted hedge as an EFA Hedge it must have been established before the BPS application is submitted (prior to the 15th May) - submit an EFA map with your Single Application Form, detailing the location and length of your EFA Hedge.
-See EFA Mapping Requirements - manage EFA Hedges in accordance with Cross Compliance (GAEC 7 Retention of landscape features ) - cross compliance guidance
+See EFA Mapping Requirements - manage EFA Hedges in accordance with Cross Compliance (GAEC 7 Retention of landscape features) - cross compliance guidance

-- remove or destroy hedges without the written consent of the Scottish Ministers - trim hedges or lop branches off trees during the bird nesting and rearing season starting on 1 March and ending on 31 August except for road safety reasons.
-Hedgelaying can be carried out up to and including 31 March - cultivate land within two metres of the centre line of a hedge unless one of the following exemptions apply: - cultivating to establish a green cover where one doesn't already exist.
-A green cover excludes crops that are grown for a commercial purpose, e.g. arable crops including crops that are under sown with grass - cultivating to establish a new hedge - apply fertilisers (organic manure, chemical or nitrogen) or pesticides within two metres of the centre line of a hedge unless one of the following exemptions apply: - applications of fertilisers or pesticides to establish a new hedge.
-This applies from the time the land is prepared for planting the new hedge to the end of the hedge's third growing season - spot application of pesticides to control injurious weeds, invasive species and, after prior written consent of the Scottish Ministers and / or other statutory bodies, certain other weed species
+- · remove or destroy hedges without the written consent of the Scottish Ministers - trim hedges or lop branches off trees during the bird nesting and rearing season starting on 1 March and ending on 31 August except for road safety reasons.
+Hedgelaying can be carried out up to and including 31 March - cultivate land within two metres of the centre line of a hedge unless one of the following exemptions apply:

+- cultivating to establish a green cover where one doesn't already exist.
+A green cover excludes crops that are grown for a commercial purpose, e.g. arable crops including crops that are under sown with grass applications of fertilisers or pesticides to establish a new hedge.
+This applies from the time the land is prepared for planting the new hedge to the end of the hedge's third growing season spot application of pesticides to control injurious weeds, invasive species and, after prior written consent of the Scottish Ministers and / or other statutory bodies, certain other weed species